Kittensx/Simple_KES/Randomization Logic Update.md

 Previously, randomization could unintentionally apply if `_rand` flags were enabled and randomization types existed in the configuration.
 This could cause unintended blending of randomization methods without an explicit on/off control.

 ---
+## Installation
+* Download and replace the simple_kes.py file
+* Download and update/replace the default_config file adding the new configuration options.

+---

 ## Key Changes